DavidTaylor96/pythonProject_full_stack/README.md

 # Project Brief

 Spending tracker.
-Create something that allows the you to add yourself as a user and the accounts that you may have.
+Create something that allows the you to add yourself as a user.
-Then add the spending that you have done that day.
+Add a bank account.
+Add the amount you have spent and where you spend it.

 MVP

-- The app will allow you do creat and edit companys
+- The app will allow you do create and edit companies
-- Create and edit categorys
+- Create/add or edit categorys
-- Assign the company with the appropriate category.
+- Assign the companies with the appropriate category
-- All this will then be displayed
+- Display spending infomation

 Extensions

-- when you add the amount that you have spent this will get deducted from the users account.
+- When you add the amount that you have spent this will get deducted from the users account.
 - Allow the user to select what account the money came out from.